 DuPage County sits immediately west of Cook County and contains the western Chicago suburbs — Naperville, Wheaton, Downers Grove, Elmhurst, and dozens of other municipalities.
 With an estimated 940,000 residents, it is the second most populous county in Illinois and one of the wealthiest counties in the Midwest.
-That affluence translates into a particular records-search pattern: lower violent crime rates than Cook County, higher rates of civil litigation, and corporate relocation that makes address histories volatile even when the underlying population is relatively stable.
+That affluence translates into a specific records-search pattern: low violent crime rates, substantial civil litigation activity, and corporate relocation that makes address histories volatile even when the underlying population is relatively stable.

 Key takeaways

-• DuPage County has an estimated 940,000 residents — the second most populous county in Illinois and densely suburban throughout.
+- DuPage County has an estimated 940,000 residents (U.S. Census Bureau, 2023 ACS) — the second most populous county in Illinois and one of the wealthiest in the Midwest.

-• Corporate relocation patterns in the western Chicago suburbs produce frequent address changes even among long-term area residents — a person may have three or four DuPage addresses within a decade.
+- Corporate relocation in the western Chicago suburbs produces frequent address changes even among longtime DuPage residents — a person may have three or four DuPage addresses within a decade.

 DuPage County quick facts